ryuryu-ymj/mannot/src/annot.typ

   }
 }

-/// Places an annotation to the marked content.
+/// Places an annotation on previously marked content within a math block.
 ///
-/// This function must be used within the same math block that contains the marked content.
+/// This function must be used within the same math block as the marked content.
 ///
 /// *Example*
 /// ```example